Call for Papers: Durham 2019

 There are three types of paper sessions at the Durham Conference:

 - Plenary Sessions (60 minutes)

 - Track Sessions (45 minutes)

 - Seminar Sessions (30 minutes)

-To propose a paper, please complete this online form by 31st May.
+To propose a paper, please complete our online form by 31st May.
 All paper proposals will be reviewed and we’ll let you know the status of your proposal ASAP.
-If you have any questions please email Dr Knut Tveitereid at Knut.Tveitereid@NLA.no or Professor Pete Ward at email@example.com.
+If you have any questions please email Dr Knut Tveitereid at Knut.Tveitereid@NLA.no or Professor Pete Ward at firstname.lastname@example.org.